-If your usage exceeds the amount allotted in your plan, most providers will give you access to more data for a fee.
+If your usage exceeds the data allowance in your plan, most providers will give you access to more data for a fee.
 Often, they will notify you before you approach your data usage limit, as well as inform you of what happens when you exceed said limit.

-As you might imagine, exceeding your data limits often results in more expensive bills, so it's important to measure how you use data and find ways to lower it.
-Fortunately, many providers now carry "no overage fees" as an incentive for you to subscribe to them.
+As you might imagine, exceeding your data limits often results in a higher monthly cost than you expected, so it's important to measure how you use data and find ways to lower it.
+Fortunately, many providers have changed their standard pricing structure to eliminate overage fees as an incentive for you to subscribe to them.
 Furthermore, you may face reduced data speeds after you exceed your data."
 If you believe you're spending too much on cell phones, you can check out our tips to save money on your cell phone bill.